mparkhomenko/test/README.md

-To run the test, clone the repository and execute the following command in the console: `npx playwright test tests/test.spec.ts`.
+To run the test, clone the repository and execute the following command in the console: `npm i && npx playwright test tests/test.spec.ts`.